Styphelia nesophila

-Leucopogon fraseri is a species of flowering plant in the heath family Ericaceae and is native to south-eastern continental Australia and New Zealand, where it is known as Styphelia nesophila, pātōtara, or dwarf mingimingi.
+Styphelia nesophila, commonly known as sharp beard-heath, is a species of flowering plant in the heath family Ericaceae and is native to south-eastern Australia and New Zealand, where it is known as pātōtara, or dwarf mingimingi.
 It is a prickly, prostrate to trailing or low-growing shrub with egg-shaped leaves, and erect, tube-shaped white flowers usually arranged singly in leaf axils.

 Description

-Leucopogon fraseri is a prickly, prostrate to trailing, low-growing shrub that typically grows to a height of up to 30 cm and has bristly branchlets.
+Styphelia nesophila is a prickly, prostrate to trailing, low-growing shrub that typically grows to a height of up to 30 cm and has bristly branchlets.
 Its leaves are egg-shaped to lance-shaped with the narrower end towards the base, 3–8 mm long and 1–2.5 mm wide.
 The leaves are glabrous, pale-edged, and have a thin, sharp point up to 1.5 mm long on the tip.
 The flowers are usually arranged singly in leaf axils on a peduncle about 1 mm long, with bracteoles 1.1–1.8 mm long at the base.
 The sepals are 2.5–3.9 mm long, the petals forming a tube 4–5 mm long and hairy inside, the petal lobes 2.0–3.4 mm long.
 Flowering occurs from August to October and the fruit is a glabrous, yellow, egg-shaped to elliptic drupe 4.7–5.3 mm long.

 Taxonomy

-Leucopogon fraseri was first formally described in 1838 by Allan Cunningham in the journal, Annals of Natural History from a specimen found in 1820, "among ferns on the hills near the Bay of Islands" by Charles Fraser.
+This species was first formally described in 1839 by Augustin Pyramus de Candolle in his Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected in New Zealand.
+In 1963, Hermann Otto Sleumer transferred the species to the genus Styphelia as S. nesophila in the journal Blumea.

 Distribution and habitat

-This leucopogon grows in forest, shrubland and heath, often in poorly-drained or sandy soils or among rocks, and usually occurs at an altitude of above about 500 m.
+This styphelia grows in forest, shrubland and heath, often in poorly-drained or sandy soils or among rocks, and usually occurs at an altitude of above about 500 m.
 It is found on the tablelands of northern and southern New South Wales, in eastern Victoria, on the Central Plateau of Tasmania, and in New Zealand.

 Conservation status

-Leucopogon fraseri is listed as "not threatened" in New Zealand.
+Styphelia nesophila is listed as "not threatened" in New Zealand.